MoatLab/WARP-FAST26-AE/README.md

 Given that one experiment corresponds to one line in the figure, the actual amount of time to reproduce all the results will take more than a month.
 These numbers assume that the experiment successfully finished without any human mistakes (e.g., incorrect parameter setting or script) and unexpected system failure.

-Since this amount of time is a burden for artifact evaluation, we collect and select core experiments that represent this project well.
+Since this amount of time is a burden for artifact evaluation, we collect and select core experiments that represent this paper the most.
 Given that the contributions of this paper are explaining the write amplification phenomenon with WARP and the reliability of WARP itself, We select and organize the following experiments for FAST artifact evaluation.

-Please follow the guidance to reproduce the result.
+This document will help you to initiate experiments, generate results, make and check figures in the paper.
+Due to the amount of time, we first recommend generating and evaluating a subset of each figure, instead of reproducing all exps for a single figure (e.g., Fig. 13a, FDP line).
-Although we are providing instructions for selected experiments, we prepare all experiment scripts for the entire experiments in the paper.
+Although we are providing instructions for selected experiments, we prepare all experiment scripts for the entire experiment in the paper.

 Thank you.
 ```
 # Experiment scripts for WARP
 These are the scripts that I used for both FDP SSD and WARP(the old name Cylon-FDP) testing.

-Experiments are three-fold.
-FIO.
-CacheLib. and F2FS.
 * FDP SSD setup (real FDP SSD nvme-cli setup)
 ```
 sudo ./fdp_setup_nvme-cli.sh /dev/nvmeX